-- Maintaining normal blood pressure levels may reduce the risk for AD.
+- Maintaining normal blood pressure levels may reduce the risk of AD.

 - Some studies suggest that certain medications may prevent AD, including "statin" drugs (such as pravastatin or lovastatin, used to lower cholesterol) and nonsteroidal anti-inflammatories (NSAIDs), with the exception of aspirin.
 More research is necessary, however, to determine how effective these medications are in reducing the risk of the disease.

 - Keeping mentally and socially active may help delay the onset or slow the progression of AD.